cococo111111/Othello/README.md

-Othello, also known as [Reversi](http://en.wikipedia.org/wiki/Reversi), is an abstract strategy game that has been around for over a hundred years (follow the link for more info about the gameplay.
+Othello, also known as [Reversi](http://en.wikipedia.org/wiki/Reversi), is an abstract strategy game that has been around for over a hundred years (follow the link for more info about the gameplay).

 This implementation of Reversi uses player vs computer mode.
-The AI uses the [MiniMax]() algorithm with alpha-beta pruning to discover the most effective move for the computer.
+The AI uses the [MiniMax]() algorithm with alpha-beta pruning to discover the most advantageous move for the computer.

 ### Files of interest: